andruhon/type-s-tri-layout/readme.md

 My Corne is using Pro Micro controller.
 It needs double tap on reset to switch to bootloader mode.

 I'm using IntelliJ IDEA in my work, and hoped to build layout convenient for me.
-Default layout is conventional QUERTY, I still have to use my laptop, so I don't want to learn something non-QUERTY.
+Default layout is conventional QWZERTY, I still have to use my laptop, so I don't want to learn something non-QWERTY.

 ## Keyboard matrix
 ![Matrix](matrix.png)